-Under current Pension Credit rules it is the age of the oldest member of a couple that determines entitlement for Pension Credit (and other means-tested benefits for pensioners).
-This means that the younger member of the couple is included within the Pension Credit claim because their partner is over the qualifying age.
+This means it is the age of the oldest member of a couple that determines entitlement for Pension Credit (and other means-tested benefits for pensioners) and the younger member of the couple is included within the Pension Credit claim because their partner is over the qualifying age.

-As well as the various extra benefits available for pensioners, it is also the case that Pension Credit rates are much higher than Universal Credit rates.
-By way of example, in 2018/2019 the standard minimum guarantee for a couple in Pension Credit is £248.80 per week (£1078.13 per month).
+As well as the various extra benefits available for pensioners, Pension Credit rates are much higher than Universal Credit rates.
+For example, in 2019/2020 the standard minimum guarantee for a couple in Pension Credit is £255.25 per week (£1106 per month).
 In comparison the couple rate for Universal Credit, for a couple over 25, is £498.89 per month.

-Couples over pension credit age are also exempt from most benefit restrictions.
-If you (as a couple) are over pension credit age then you are exempt from social housing sector rent restrictions (the 'bedroom tax'), the benefits cap and also local reductions in Council Tax Support.
+Couples over pension credit age are also exempt from most benefit restrictions, for example social housing sector rent restrictions (the 'bedroom tax'), the benefits cap and also local reductions in Council Tax Support.

 Brian is 69 and receives his state and private pensions of £150 a week.
-His wife Margaret is 55 and receives Carer’s Allowance of £64.60 a week because she is looking after her brother.
+His wife Margaret is 55 and receives Carer’s Allowance of £66.15 a week because she is looking after her husband.
 Below we compare their entitlements excluding help with housing costs.
-Pension Credit is calculated using weekly figures and Universal Credit monthly but we have adjusted their income to suit the example.